-Think Niagara Falls and you probably imagine the falls, casinos, wax museums, boat trips to the bottom of the cataracts, great restaurants.
+Think Niagara Falls and you probably imagine the falls, casinos, wax museums, boat trips to the bottom of the Falls, and great restaurants.

 Why not bouldering?

-Bouldering – rock climbing without ropes, basically – is great exercise for most people, but must be planned and carried out with a strict eye toward safety.
+Bouldering – rock climbing without ropes, basically – is a great exercise for most people but must be planned and carried out with a strict eye toward safety.

 The Glen is a nature preserve home to all sorts of flora and fauna, and it also has rock walls that are perfect for climbing, as long as you do it right and safely.